Freight Shipping from Toledo to Kansas City

 How much does it cost to ship freight from Toledo to Kansas City?

-Full truckload (FTL) rates from Toledo, OH to Kansas City, MO currently range from $1,696-$2,091 for a standard dry van load over the 789-mile route.
+Full truckload (FTL) rates from Toledo, OH to Kansas City, MO currently range $1,696-$2,091 (roughly $2.15-$2.67 per mile over 789 miles).
 LTL shipments typically cost $634-$1,071 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to Kansas City?

-Standard FTL transit from Toledo to Kansas City is approximately 14 hrs by truck over 789 miles.
+Standard FTL transit from Toledo to Kansas City is approximately 14 hrs by truck over 789 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Toledo Intermodal to BNSF Logistics Park Kansas City takes 5-7 days but offers significant cost savings.

 What equipment do I need for Toledo to Kansas City freight?